windwalker-io/framework/src/Middleware/README.md

 ## Installation via Composer

-Add "asika/windwalker-middleware": "dev-master" to the require block in your composer.json, make sure you have `"minimum-stability": "dev"` and then run `composer install`.
+Add "asika/windwalker-middleware": "1.0.*" to the require block in your composer.json.

 ``` json
 {